Who can be a Police Unity Tour Member?

 What are the Ride Dates?

-Chapter IX leaves the Philadelphia area on May 9th and arrives in Washington, DC on May 12th.
+Chapter IX leaves the Valley Forge, Pennsylvania area on May 9th and arrives in Washington, DC on May 12th.
 The Candlelight Vigil is May 13th, and check out from the hotel in DC is May 14th.

 How much does it cost to participate?